luigiassenza/luigiassenza.github.io/_posts/2024-06-03-what-is-machine-learning.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript">
 </script>

-A definition of machine learning that often we see is the following:
+A definition of machine learning that often we see is that:
-> It is the computer’s ability to learn without being explicitly programmed.
+> Machine learning is the computer’s ability to learn without being explicitly programmed.

-This definition, though correct, seems to be a bit abastract.
-Let's start to dig a bit deeper and try to be a bit more concrete, looking, first, at its goal.
+This definition, though it covers the big picture of machine learning, seems to be a bit too abstract.
+Let's start to dig a bit deeper and be more concrete, looking first at its goal.

 # The goal
-Machine learning's objective is to produce an outcome given an input, be this a prediction or a classification.\\
-In order to reach its goal, machine learning needs an input: it's the data we provide, the data from which the computer will "learn".
-But it's not enough to provide data, we also need to provide the technology necessary to produce the output from the input data: this is done through a mathematical function.
+Machine learning's objective is to produce an outcome given an input, be this a prediction or a classification.
+The input is the data we provide, the data we use to "feed" our computer and from which it will "learn".
+But the data itself is not enough; we also need to provide the technology necessary to produce the output, given the input: this is done through a mathematical function.

 # The technology: a mathematical function
 A mathematical function tranforms the input into an output.
-The input is the values of its independent variables and the output is the value of its dependent variable.
-In order to produce the value of the dependent variable we need to determine what type of variable is.
-We need to determine its "shape".
+The input is represented by the value/s of its independent variable/s and the output is the value of its dependent variable.
+In order to produce the value of the dependent variable we need to determine what type of function to use: we need to determine its "shape" if you prefer.

 # The function type (shape)
-The type of function, essentially its shape (to be more visual), is determined by its parameters, and how these are combined with its independent variables.
+The type of function, essentially its shape if we want to be more visual, is determined by its parameters, and how these are combined with its independent variables.
 For example, a liner function (like the one used in a linear regression model) has two parameters, $$m$$ (the slope) and $$b$$ (the intercept, the bias in machine learning language),combined in the following way:

 $$y = mx + b$$

 In this example we only have one variable.
 But the input can contain as many variables we like and need.
-So, if we have two variables we get a plane and in case of more than two variable, we get a hyperplane:
+So, if we have two variables we get a plane and in case of more than two variables, we get a hyperplane:

 $$y = m_1x_1 + m_2x_2 + \dotsc + m_nx_n + b$$